 While this condition can complicate your pregnancy, it’s entirely possible to have a smooth pregnancy and a healthy baby.
-Here, we go over the basics of gestational diabetes, how to get yourself screened, and what to do if you’ve been diagnosed.
+Hence, we go over the basics of gestational diabetes, how to get yourself screened, and what to do if you’ve been diagnosed.

 What is Gestational Diabetes?

 Gestational diabetes can happen at any point during pregnancy, but it’s especially common during the second half.
-All pregnant women should be aware of their risk, and if they receive a diagnosis, they should take immediate steps to manage their condition.
+Accordingly, all pregnant women should be aware of their risk, and if they receive a diagnosis, they should take immediate steps to manage their condition.
 Otherwise, their state may cause irreversible harm to their own health or that of their child.

 What Causes Gestational Diabetes?

 Our body regulates glucose levels in the blood using insulin, which is a hormone produced by the pancreas.
 After you eat, your blood sugar, or the level of glucose in your system, rises.
-Insulin helps your body to remove excess glucose by breaking it down for energy, or by storing it in muscles, fat cells, and liver cells.
+Next, insulin helps your body to remove excess glucose by breaking it down for energy, or by storing it in muscles, fat cells, and liver cells.

 When you’re pregnant, your placenta produces large amounts of hormones that build up in the body, including human placental lactogen (hPL).
 While these hormones help to ensure a safe and healthy pregnancy, they’re also known to cause insulin resistance.